Clearwater’s Next Generation Legacy Project

 Indian Point Campaign

-Clearwater opposes the proposed 20-year relicensing of Indian Point’s aging nuclear power reactors, IP-2 and IP-3, which are located on the Hudson River in Buchanan, New York at the intersection of two earthquake faults just 25 miles north of New York City, in the most densely populated region of the country with more 20 million people living or working within 50 miles of the plant.
-Indian Point’s once through cooling system uses 2.5 billion gallons of river water and returns it 15 degrees warmer, causing massive fish kills to already declining Hudson River fish populations.
+Clearwater opposes the proposed 20-year relicensing of Indian Point’s aging nuclear power reactors, IP-2 and IP-3, which are located on the Hudson River in Buchanan, NY, at the intersection of two earthquake faults and just 25 miles north of New York City, in the most densely populated region of the country.
+Indian Point’s once-through cooling system uses 2.5 billion gallons of river water and returns it 15 degrees warmer, causing massive fish kills to already declining Hudson River fish populations.

 Clearwater is focused on these health and safety issues that potentially affect the Hudson River Valley and New York City in an effort to keep residents safe and assure that the Hudson River ecosystem is protected.
 With our partners, Clearwater continues to fight Entergy’s ongoing misinformation campaign and to pursue legal challenges in front of the Atomic Safety Relicensing Board, including contentions regarding Environmental Justice, the leaks and on-site waste storage.
 A new permit for Indian Point would mean another 20 years of radioactive leaks, seriously overcrowded fuel pools, excessive fish kills and potential disasters. …Read more

 From 1947 to 1977 two New York General Electric capacitor plants located at Fort Edwards and Hudson Falls discharged over one million pounds of polychlorinated biphenyls (PCBs), a group of synthetic, oil-like chemicals of a chlorinated hydrocarbon family, into the Hudson River.